netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 RESTCONF {{RFC8040}},
 but is not a carbon copy.

-* YANG Push functionality has been added.
-This allows YANG Push users to receive txid updates as part of the configuration updates.
+* YANG-Push functionality has been added.
+This allows YANG-Push users to receive txid updates as part of the configuration updates.
 This functionality comes in a separate YANG module, to allow implementors to cleanly keep all this functionality out.